 Degrees for which your accrue no pension

 Pension does not accrue for the matriculation exam, for further studies (for example, for taking a PhD) or for supplementing studies or basic degrees.
 Nor does pension accrue if you drop out before graduating.

 You accrue pension for degrees that you have taken in 2005 or later.
-If you have taken a degree after the 2005 pension reform, you will accrue pension funds for studies done after 1 January 2005 only.
+If you have taken a degree after the 2005 pension reform, you will accrue pension for studies done after 1 January 2005 only.

 Check your pension record!

-Pension funds that you have accrued for studies will be listed on your pension record in the spring after the year in which you graduated.
+Pension that you have accrued for studies will be listed on your pension record in the spring after the year in which you graduated.